 Sixty-four segmentally overlapping cohort pairs that differed in the position of lexical stress were selected.
-One of the members was stressed on the first syllable, the other on the second syllable.
-Thirty-two of the pairs were disyllabic (e.g. SW carton ['ka:tən] - WS cartoon [ka:'tu:n]) and 32 were trisyllabic (e.g. SWW musical ['mju:zɪkəl] - WSW museum [mju:'zi:am]).
+One of the members was stressed on the first, the other one on the second syllable.
+Thirty-two of the pairs were disyllabic (e.g. SW carton ['ka:tən] - WS cartoon [ka:'tu:n]) and 32 were trisyllabic (e.g. SWW musical ['mju:zɪkəl] - WSW museum [mju:'zi:əm]).
 The 64 cohort pairs were segmentally identical until at least the onset consonant of the second syllable.
-Note that the first syllable in WS(W)-words always contained a full vowel.
-The cohort pairs were matched for lexical frequency (COBUILD frequency per million in the CELEX database [16]: SW: 9.8, WS: 8.8, SWW: 4.6, WSW: 6.5) and number of characters across groups.
+Note that the first syllable in WS(W)-words always contained a full (nonreduced) vowel.
+The cohort pairs were matched for lexical frequency (COBUILD frequency per million in the CELEX database [17]: SW: 9.8, WS: 8.8, SWW: 4.6, WSW: 6.5) and number of characters across groups.
 For each cohort pair, we selected two semantically and phonologically unrelated distractors with comparable number of characters and syllables, and lexical frequencies to be presented on screen.
 Thirty-two of the 64 cohort pairs were used for cohort trials, half of which were experimental trials (WS(W) as auditory target), half were distractor trials (SW(W) as auditory target).
 The remaining 32 cohort pairs were used for filler trials, in which one of the unrelated items served as the auditory target.

 All auditory targets were embedded in a semantically nonconstraining carrier sentence ("The next word is ...").
 A male native speaker of AusE (21 years, from Sydney) recorded the stimuli in a sound-attenuated cabin (44.1kHz, 16Bit) at the University of Konstanz.
-The sentences for cohort trials (experimental and distractor trials) were produced in two intonation conditions each: with an early-peak (H+!H\) and a medialpeak accent (L+H\) on the target and an accent on "next"; see Figure 1.
-The two productions of a target word were matched along a number of acoustic parameters across conditions; see Table 1 for acoustic analyses in experimental trials.
-For fillers, half of the sentences were recorded with an early-peak, half with a medial-peak accent on the target, matching the f0-range of their accental movement with the f0-range of cohort pairs.
-Auditory targets were cross-spliced into one production of the carrier ("The next words is"); splicing was not noticeable.
+The sentences for cohort trials (experimental and distractor trials) were produced in two intonation conditions each: with an early-peak (H+!H) and a medial-peak accent (L+H) on the target and an accent on "next"; see Figure 1.
+The two productions of a target word were matched for syllable durations and f0-excursion of the accentual movement; see Table 1.
+For fillers, half of the sentences were recorded with an early-peak, half with a medial-peak accent on the target, matching the f0-range of their accentual movement with the f0-range of cohort pairs.
+Note that we deliberately used natural (non-resynthesised) productions to address the effect of naturally occurring pitch accent types on spoken word recognition.
+Auditory targets were cross-spliced into one production of the carrier ("The next words is").
+Splicing was not noticeable, however.